 fly) TREX 450 Plus."

-Secondly, the Trex 450 Plus DFC is a great first flybarless helicopter thanks in part to the very simplifed Align 3GX MR stabilization system (more on this in a bit since it's the main reason I'm eating crow right now regarding flybarless and beginner friendly machines).
-Moreover, the 450 Plus DFC (as the name suggests) uses a DFC head design, giving a very clean & unclomplicted rotor head mechanism with reduced parts count.
-Again, DFC (direct flight control) and Beginner helicopters are generally two terms that are not mentioned in the same sentence, but by making the mast slightly longer and giving a little extra head dampening by using plastic blade grips, some of the less than friendly beginner DFC tendencies have been reduced.
+Secondly, the Trex 450 Plus DFC is a great first flybarless helicopter thanks in part to the very simplified Align 3GX MR stabilization system (more on this in a bit since it's the main reason I'm eating crow right now regarding flybarless and beginner friendly machines).
+Moreover, the 450 Plus DFC (as the name suggests) uses a DFC head design, giving a very clean & uncomplicated rotor head mechanism with reduced parts count.

 Okay, now that I've said my little piece, let's look at the Trex 450 Plus DFC up close and find out why it's so good!

-I don't think I have to point out the obvious and that's the Trex 450
+I don't think I have to point out the obvious and that's the Trex 450 Plus DFC is an Align product.
+If you're not familiar with the Align name, here is a little write up I have done.

-the best quality, highest performance birds on the market while keeping costs reasonable.
+To sum up, it's one of the biggest names in the RC helicopter industry and they manufacture some of the best quality, highest performance birds on the market while keeping costs reasonable.
 Good bang for the buck in other words.
-Align, like

 Blade also has wonderful parts support in most parts of the world so